tony-yh-liao/tech-stack-detector-mbc/README.md

 # Tech Stack Detector Chrome Extension

+> **🤖 AI-Generated Code**: This Chrome extension was developed using [Cursor AI](https://cursor.sh), an AI-powered code editor that assisted in writing, debugging, and testing the entire codebase.
+The development process involved iterative refinement of features, comprehensive test suite creation, and optimization of detection algorithms.

 A Chrome extension that detects frameworks, libraries, and technologies used on websites.
 The extension provides detailed analysis with depth indicators, groups technologies by domain, and offers a paginated interface for easy browsing.

 ## Features